 While I2P provides in-depth installation and how-to guides, these materials are mostly written by developers and are full of jargon.
 Non-developers may find these resources difficult to understand.
 You also need to configure your browsers to be able to access eepsites.
 There are video tutorials available (such as the one below), but you still need some technical know-how.

 With VPNs, you don’t need to do anything special after installing the VPN client on your computer or router.
-While there are advanced settings that you can tweak and take advantage of, all the settings you need to use the VPN are already pre-configured in the client.
+While there are advanced settings that you can tweak and take advantage of, all the settings you need to use the

 Limited torrent files available with I2P